-Take a moment to read about several of our terrific students who exemplify Leadership Lived: Ashley Beaton, Rhilee Cochran, Ashti Dawson, Danielle Gibbs, Hailey Hawkins, Aretha Hughes, LeAnna Kehl, Jasmin Lisowski, Patricia Mubirigi, Rebbecca Ramirez, Connie Sifuentes, and Nick Zambito.
+Take a moment to read about some of our terrific students who exemplify Leadership Lived: Ashley Beaton, Alice Caceres-Turcios, Areli Calderon, Rhilee Cochran, Ashti Dawson, Danielle Gibbs, Hailey Hawkins, Aretha Hughes, LeAnna Kehl, Jace King, Jasmin Lisowski, Kelsey Marucco, Patricia Mubirigi, Rebbecca Ramirez, Connie Sifuentes, Katie Simpson, Aaleiyah Spaulding, and Nick Zambito.
 You make us proud!

 Graduate School Workshop

 Thinking about applying to graduate school in psychology?
-If so, you may want to review the slides and handouts from the Fall 2018 Graduate School Workshop:
+If so, you may want to review the slides and handouts from the Spring 2020 Graduate School Workshop:

 - Comparing graduate schools spreadsheet

 - Tips for writing personal statements